-Nebraska Football Didn’t Scare Ed Reed Who Told His Miami Hurricanes Coach, ‘We Got This’
+Nebraska Football Didn’t Scare Ed Reed, Who Told His Miami Hurricanes Coach, ‘We Got This’

 “Nebraska?
 Nebraska?
 We Miami!
 Coach, don’t be scared.
 We got this.”

 Reed was said to have patted Coker on the shoulder and walked out of the locker room, ready to start the game.
-The Hall-of-Famer knew what he was talking about.
+The Hall of Famer knew what he was talking about.
 The Cornhuskers were no match for the Hurricanes that day as Miami opened the game with a 34-0 halftime lead.

 Most college football fans agree it was only Coker calling off the dogs in the second half that allowed the game to be considered close at all.
 When the smoke had cleared, Miami and Ed Reed finished the season 12-0 thanks to a 37-14 win.
 The following season, Nebraska football suffered it’s first non-winning campaign in decades and a year after that, Frank Solich was fired.